agra-uni-bremen/metaSMT/README.md

 libraries which will fail to build if the python development package is not installed (*python-dev* on Debian-based systems).

+metaSMT heavily relies on different dependencies (e.g. the different solving engines).
+For a succesfull build, a folder named 'dependencies' containing them is expetected to be present in the metaSMT main folder.
+You can either freshly clone the repository from https://github.com/agra-uni-bremen/dependencies.git or symlink to an existing dependencies folder.
+The foldername 'dependencies' is fixed and can not be changed

 ## 1. The `bootstrap.sh` script

 The `bootstrap.sh` script provided by metaSMT can automatically download and